Profile information

 Our property is small-scale one hectare family owned and operated specialty coffee hobby farm located at an ideal altitude of 1675m/5500ft in La Carolina Parish in northern Imbabura Province.
 Imbabura was the recently approved as a World Geopark by UNSECO.
 The farm sits along the banks of the cascading Cascajal River on the Western Andean Slope in a cloud forest climate.
 Visitors will enjoy the soothing sound of the mountain river and waterfall for every minute of their stay.

 The coffee is mainly sold to the North American and European expat community in the Cotacachi.
-We are a family of four and our children are 17 and 18.
+We are a family of four with young adult children.
 Please note that though we are just off the main road this is fairly remote farm with all basic services including WiFi but no cellular signal.
 We now live at the farm full time so will be there with you to assist in coffee training and other projects.

 This is an ideal situation if you are looking for an opportunity that offers working in a tranquil retreat close to nature and learning all about the washed coffee process.
 If you don't have Host Feedback on you profile yet please send us some social media references from FB, IG, Twitter, LinkedIn to help us make a determination when you message us.